nbarikipoulos/poppy-robot-core/README.md

 - Creates a new variable named 'init',
 - And affects to 'init' a new Script object.

-Next lines are call to the 'methods' of Script Object which are fully described in a dedicated [section](###The-Script-Object).
+Next lines are call to the 'methods' of Script Object which are fully described in the project API [here](./doc/api.md#poppy-robot-client~Script).

 We can also add other scripts to the file: